-We have described how meta slicing can be applied to identify a set of events that are relevant to replaying a given part of execution.
-However, meta slicing is not yet an ultimate solution.
-Even though the events in a meta slice are sufficient to replay a desired part of execution, the meta slice per se is often not a legitimate log to drive an execution.
-For example, in Figure 3, $MS(E4_1) =$ $\{E1_1, E2_1, E4_1\}$ .
-Replaying with the meta slice fails because $E3_1$ was expected when the control flows to statement $4_1$ .
+We have described how meta slicing can be applied to identify the set of events in the log that are relevant to replaying given part of the execution.
+However, meta slicing is not yet the ultimate solution.
+It is often the case that a meta slice can not be used directly to drive the replayed execution.
+For example, in Figure 3, $MS(E4_1) = \{E1_1, E2_1, E4_1\}$.
+Replaying with the meta slice fails because $E3_1$ was expected when the control flows to statement 4_1 .
 This suggests that some events, even though irrelevant to replaying the desired part of the execution, cannot be pruned due to the control flow structure.
-In this subsection, we are going to describe how an event log is reduced with regard to a meta slice and the intrinsic control flow structure of an application.
+In this subsection, we are going to describe how an event log is reduced with regard to the meta slice and the intrinsic control flow structure of the application.